Zefinder/bao-fpmc/README.md

 No further user installation is needed, the script automatically clones the required repositories for the targetted platform.
 To clean everything, use `make clean`

-## How do I use the FreeRTOS included in this repository
+## How do I use the FreeRTOS (and baremetal) included in this repository
 If you forgot to use the `--recurse-submodules` when cloning the repository, you will have some problems when building the FreeRTOS image, as it is using the Bao's baremetal guest and the FreeRTOS repository as submodules.
 You can simply do
 ```
 git submodule update --init --recursive